Tyrone Township, Kent County, Michigan

-Tyrone Township is a civil township of Kent County in the U.S. state of Michigan.
-As of the 2010 census, the township had a total population of 4,731.
+Tyrone Township is a civil township of Kent County, Michigan, United States.
+As of the 2020 census, the township had a total population of 5,021.

 It is part of the Grand Rapids metropolitan area and is located about 20 mi north of the city of Grand Rapids.
 The village of Kent City is located within the township, as is the eastern portion of the village of Casnovia.

 History

 The area was first settled as early as 1849 and formally organized as a civil township in 1855.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 36.36 sqmi, of which 36.12 sqmi is land and 0.24 sqmi (0.66%) is water.

 The Rogue River flows through the township and also includes the Rogue River State Game Area.